LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

 RAJA Index Mapping
 -------------------

-``RAJA::Layout`` objects are used to map multi-dimensional indices to a one-dimensional indices (i.e., pointer offsets) and vice versa.
-This section describes some Layout methods that are useful for converting between such indices.
+``RAJA::Layout`` objects can also be used to map multi-dimensional indices to *linear indices* (i.e., pointer offsets) and vice versa.
+This section describes basic Layout methods that are useful for converting between such indices.
 Here, we create a three-dimensional layout with dimension extents 5, 7, and 11 and illustrate mapping between a three-dimensional index space to a one-dimensional linear space::